Condla/web-shop-o11y-demo/README.md

 # Web Shop Observability Demo

 This is a simple demo to show metrics, logs and traces collection and visualisation with the Grafana stack in a distributes microservice system.
+Feel free to check out the code to all of the services and notice how it is instrumented to scrape and collect the telemetry.

 ## Overview